How can I be admitted as an international applicant?

 You need to supply the same documents as Austrian applicants.
 In addition, you are required to furnish

-proof of sufficient knowledge of German (applies to non-native German speakers only).
-Language competency must be equivalent to Level C2 of the Common European Framework of Reference for Languages and may be provided in the form of
+proof of sufficient knowledge of English.
+Language competency must be equivalent to Level B2 of the Common European Framework of Reference for Languages and may be provided in the form of

 - a TELC Certificate,